Nama ERP DocsNama ERP Docs

 Open PowerShell (regular or admin) and copy the following commands:

-# Run the script (will request admin privileges if needed)
+# Run the tool (will request admin privileges if needed)

 Automatic Elevation

-If you're not running as administrator, the script will automatically request elevation and restart with admin privileges.
+If you're not running as administrator, the tool will automatically request elevation and restart with admin privileges.

 Step 2: Select the Tomcat Process

-The script will automatically detect running Tomcat processes:
+The tool will automatically detect running Tomcat processes:

 Single Process Scenario

-If only one Tomcat instance is running, the script will automatically select it:
+If only one Tomcat instance is running, the tool will automatically select it:

 Multiple Process Scenario